akiradeveloper/dm-writeboost/doc/dm-writeboost-readme.txt

 Messages
 --------
-Some behavior of DM-Writeboost'd device can be tuned online.
+Some behavior of dm-writeboost'd device can be tuned online.
 You can use dmsetup message for this purpose.

 (1) Tunables